 And now it's back to the wild, unruly mess that is the beloved first draft.
 YA novel, look out, cause HERE I COME!!!

-You have read this article final draft / first draft / Sparks Fly Sometimes / The Secret Keeper with the title Spread Your Wings & Fly or Before, After, Wow!
+with the title Spread Your Wings & Fly or Before, After, Wow!
 What a Difference!.
-You can bookmark this page URL http://loriescorner.blogspot.com/2009/10/spread-your-wings-fly-or-before-after.html.
+You can bookmark this page URL https://loriescorner.blogspot.com/2009/10/spread-your-wings-fly-or-before-after.html.
 Thanks!